npiesco/absurder-sql/README.md

 See [LICENSE.md](LICENSE.md) for the full license text.

-**Why AGPL-3.0?** This license ensures that improvements to DataSync remain open source and benefit the entire community, even when used in cloud/SaaS environments.
+**Why AGPL-3.0?** This license ensures that improvements to AbsurderSQL remain open source and benefit the entire community, even when used in cloud/SaaS environments.